OrensteinLab/UniLib/README.md

 # Using Transfer Learning - Pipeline

-This repository contains a Python script for a deep learning model on DNA expression data that uses Transfer Learning.
-The script reads CSV files with expression data of many DNA sequences, preprocesses the data, trains a convolutional neural network (CNN) model with the transfer learning technique, and performs predictions on 2 validation sets with regulatory DNA sequences.
+**Introduction**

+We present a deep learning model that uses Transfer Learning on DNA expression data .
+The model is based on the CNN network we developed with the ommission of the 15-nt barcode, prediction of mean FL and the use of sample weights in training.
+The model is first trained on a dataset of ~6 million sequences from the DREAM challenge.
+Then it is trained on a dataset of all variants from an Oligo Library experiment (~67k sequences).
+And lastly, the model is trained on high precision data from the OL experiment (2.1K sequences).

 ## Prerequisites